dmitrdv123/janedoe/README.md

 - account: payment settings page - there is a blink when warning "no blockchains" shown despite it is exist
 - installer: create and reimport all wallet to central wallet
 - payment: pay in btc.
 You will be redirected to http://localhost:3001/success/jjf19d10rs9/123/usd/10?txId=undefined.
 Tx is id undefined
+- payment: read allowance failed then info message contains that payment failed, but should be read allowance failed since user did not click on payment btn and reading are done automatically

 disputable: